qtile/qtile/docs/manual/config/screens.rst

     In X11 backends, transparency will be disabled in a bar if the ``background`` color is fully opaque.

+Users can add borders to the bar by using the ``border_width`` and ``border_color`` parameters.
+Providing a single value sets the value for all four sides while sides can be customised individually by setting four values in a list (top, right, bottom, left) e.g. ``border_width=[2, 0, 2, 0]`` would draw a border 2 pixels thick on the top and bottom of the bar.

 Multiple Screens
 ================